Rocky Balboa (film): Casting

 Rocky Balboa gives nods to previous installments of the Rocky series via the casting.
-The most obvious is the return of Stallone, Burt Young, and Tony Burton—the only actors to portray the same characters in all six installments.
+The most obvious is the return of Stallone, Burt Young and Tony Burton—the only actors to portray the same characters in all six installments.
 The character Marie appeared in the original Rocky; she was portrayed by Jodi Letizia.
 In this film, Marie is portrayed by Geraldine Hughes.
 Although Letizia did reprise the role for Rocky V, the sole scene in which she appeared was deleted.
 In it, Marie was homeless on the streets of Philadelphia.
 Another recognizable character who appeared in the previous five films, sportscaster Stu Nahan, provided the commentary for the computer-generated fight between Mason Dixon and Balboa.
 Nahan was part of the ringside commentary team during all the bouts in the first three films and the Apollo Creed (Carl Weathers)-Ivan Drago (Dolph Lundgren) fight in Rocky IV.
-He was diagnosed with lymphoma during the filming of Rocky Balboa, though, and later died on December 26, 2007.
+He was diagnosed with lymphoma during the Rocky Balboa filming, though, and died on December 26, 2007.
 James Binns, who previously appeared as Rocky's attorney in Rocky V, appears as a boxing commissioner in Rocky Balboa.
 Finally, Pedro Lovell, who portrayed Spider Rico in the original film, returns to the role in Rocky Balboa as a guest and later employee at Rocky's restaurant Adrian's.